octobithomework/FPT-Frontend/README.md

 # FPT-Frontend
+- Navigat into the `fitness-progress-tracker` folder
-- Run `npm i` to download all necessary packages after navigating into fitness-progress-tracker.
+- Run `npm i` to download all necessary packages.
 - Run `npm start` to launch the frontend.